Below is a selection of projects, summaries, and links to final reports.

 SOU Economic Impact

 SOURCE was appointed by the SOU President to determine the economic impact of Southern Oregon University on Jackson and Josephine Counties and the state of Oregon.
-The report will be released soon and will be available here.

 Jackson County Department of Health: Ashland Childhood Immunization